Recruitment & Training Incentives

 - Once the company makes a decision for Virginia, a Business Manager works with the company to finalize a VJIP application.
 All projects are subject to final approval from the Secretary of Commerce and Trade.

-- Upon approval of the company’s application, VEDP sends the company a commitment letter confirming the amount to be paid to the company for each net new full-time employee hired or existing full-time employee retrained.
+- Upon approval of the company’s application, VEDP sends the company a commitment letter confirming the amount to be paid to the company for each net new full-time employee hired or existing full-time employee retrained, according to the projections in the company's VJIP application.

 - If desired, a press release is issued and/or an announcement event is scheduled.
 Although it is not required that economic development projects receiving VJIP funding be publicly announced, the office of the Governor of Virginia appreciates the opportunity to share the good news of business growth in our communities and increase awareness in the community of the company’s presence.

-- Once the company reaches the minimum number of net new hires or retrained employees (according to the program for which they applied), the company submits a Reimbursement Request Form to their Business Manager.
-The Business Manager continues to work with the company to issue reimbursements until all projected net new hiring or employee retraining has been achieved or until the project performance period is complete, whichever happens first.
-Employment and capital investment commitments will be verified and monitored by VEDP for the duration of the project.
+- For New Jobs projects, once the company reaches the minimum number of net new hires, the company submits a Reimbursement Request Form to its Business Manager.
+The Business Manager continues to work with the company to issue reimbursements until all projected net new hiring has been achieved or until the project performance period is complete, whichever happens first.
+Employment, wages, and capital investment commitments will be verified and monitored by VEDP for the duration of the project.

-- The Business Manager will continue facilitating connections with the appropriate local, regional, and state resources for human capital needs during the company’s VJIP project cycle.
+- The Business Manager will continue facilitating connections with the appropriate local, regional, and state resources for talent development needs during the company’s VJIP project cycle.

 Resources